 Test 2: Constant Current Source with DMM Direct hFE Readout

 By using a few more parts I was able to improve my breadboard testing for use with my Fluke DMM.
-This version from Circuits Today includes support for both PNP and NPN devices, and provides a constant IB current of 10 uA and direct reading of hFE (mA x 100).
-One problem I noticed: If I put the wrong type transistor into a socket (swapping NPN for PNP by mistake for example) the transistor under test gets very hot.
+This version from Circuits Today includes support for both PNP and NPN devices and provides a constant IB current of 10 uA and direct reading of hFE (mA x 100).
+One problem I noticed: If I put the wrong type of transistor into a socket (swapping NPN for PNP by mistake for example) the transistor under test gets very hot.

 Before building this circuit I used LTSpice to simulate.

 The simulation shown above has potentiometers with simulated wiper arms.
 The potentiometer library was supplied by Helmut Sennewald – founder of the LTSpice user group.
 The trace shows the wiper arm going from .05% to 95% with an anticipated calibration for 10 uA at the 29% position for current passing through Q1’s emitter.
-Simulation file with potentiometer library can be downloaded from link found at end of this article.
+Simulation file with potentiometer library can be downloaded from the link found at end of this article.

 Final breadboard circuit with 2N3906 device under test…

 The breadboard circuit shows jumpers next to each pot.
 These can be opened up one by one with the DMM current meter pins shorted for 10 uA calibration of both the PNP and NPN base to emitter current.

 Figure 10: 2N3906 results using the constant current breadboard.

 Figure 11: 2N3904 results using the constant current breadboard.
 Note: Current draw for NPN 2N3904 is much higher than that used by the 2N3906 – consistent with larger hFE.